Samsung/tizen-docs/docs/open-source-project/release-notes/tizen-2-4.md

 - Native UI Builder
   - When you build the UI of a wearable application, you cannot use the Panel UI component.
 The component is not supported in wearable applications.
-  - Support for new API set for the wearabale widget have been added.
-Old API set in the project code of the wearble widget, which were shared with the werable application, have been replaced with the new API set.
+  - Support for new API set for the wearable widget have been added.
+Old API set in the project code of the wearable widget, which were shared with the wearable application, have been replaced with the new API set.

 **Fixed Bugs**